browdues/learnGo/fundementals/README.md

 - Channels help organize and control the communication between different processes allowing us to avoid a race condition bug
 - Check for race conditions with `go test --race` **might not always work**

-Final Thoughts:
+Sage Thoughts:
- Make it work (tests pass), make it right (refactor), make it fast (optimize)
+- Make it work (tests pass), make it right (refactor), make it fast (optimize)

-*Premature Optimization is the root of all evil!*
+- *Premature Optimization is the root of all evil!*

-In effect, one cannot make it fast, without first making it work and making it right.
+- In effect, one cannot make it fast, without first making it work and making it right.

+Clarity on `chan struct{}` semantics
+- In the event we don't care *what* is sent on a channel, just *that* something is sent, we opt to utilize these symantics
+- This is advantageous because this won't allocate anything.
+AKA this is the smallest data type available form memory.

+**ALWAYS MAKE CHAN**
+- When you declare something with var, it initializes it to its "zero" value.
+For a string "", int 0, etc...
+- For channels, the "zero" value is `nil`, and if you try to send to it with `<-` it will block forever because you cannot send to `nil` channels

+Select
+- Recall that one can wait for vals to be sent to a chan with `myVar := <-ch` (reciever expression).
+This is a *blocking* call, as you're waiting for a value.
+- Select allows youto wait on *multiple* channels.
+The first one to send a value "wins and the code undernewath the `case` is executed.
+- Sometimes you'll want to include `time.After` in one of your cases to prevent your system from blocking forever.

+`httptest`
+- This is a great way to create test servers so you can have reliable, controllable tests.
+- Uses the same interfaces as the "real" `net/http` servers which is consistent and less for you to learn.
 # What I don't get

 `t.Helper()` designates the calling function a test helper.
 When pringting file and line info, that function will be skipped.
 Helper may be called simultaneously from multiple goroutines.